 - A subtitled version of ‘Spotting the Signs of Sepsis’ and ‘Caring for Children with Fever at Home’ have been released.

-- The A&E/ED edition of the films has been implemented in three south London paediatric emergency departments to date.
+- The A&E/ED edition of the films has been implemented in three south London paediatric emergency departments.
 Digital packs were created to aid implementation of the films in more emergency departments and primary care settings.

 - Following promotion of the film on World Sepsis Day, a parent contacted the partnership to inform them that, because of viewing the film on 13 September, she was able to quickly identify sepsis in her daughter and get her to A&E for treatment in the early hours of 14 September.
 The daughter is recovering.